vshaxe/vshaxe/README.md

 2. Init and update `server` submodule.
 3. Do `npm install` (to install `vscode-languageclient` module required to connect to the language server).
 4. Do `haxe build.hxml` (that will build both client and server)
-5. Right now, by default, extension looks for the `build.hxml` file in the workspace root and uses that file for completion.
-So it should only contain arguments that are used for completion (i.e. no --each/--next/-cmd/etc.)
+5. Use `haxe.displayArguments` configuration variable to provide haxe command-line arguments used for completion, such as `-cp`, `-lib`, etc.
-6. You can specify custom hxml file to use with `"haxe.buildFile"` setting.
+As with normal haxe command-line arguments, you can specify an `.hxml` file, just beware that it should only contain arguments suitable for completion, so no `--each`/`--next`/`-cmd`/etc.
-7. Language server runs haxe completion server on port `6000`.
+6. Language server runs haxe completion server on port `6000`.
 If you want to debug it, you can kill haxe process while language server is running, and then run `haxe -v --wait 6000` from the console.
 Language server should connect to it.

 ## Build task